xcore/sw_serial_to_ethernet/README.rst

-Serial To Ethernet Bridging Software .....................................
+Serial to Ethernet bridging software .....................................

 :Version: 1.1.2rc0
 :Vendor: XMOS
-:Description: Reference design to bridge serial (UART) devices to ethernet
+:Description: Reference design to bridge serial (UART) devices to Ethernet

 Key Features
 ============

- * Design fits in a single-core device
+ * Design fits in a single-tile device
  * Supports up to 8 UARTs at the following baud rates: 115200, 57600, 38400,
    28800, 19200, 14400, 9600, 7200, 4800, 2400, 1200, 600, 300, 150
  * Web page for UART configuration